fargito/devto-articles/blog-posts/2-announcing-event-scout/announcing-event-scout.md

 In found several solutions online:

 - Setting up [a Step Function](https://aws.amazon.com/blogs/compute/testing-amazon-eventbridge-events-using-aws-step-functions/) for each test
 - Creating an EventBridge target to dump events to SQS.
-This approach was proposed in several articles ([here](https://medium.com/serverless-transformation/bridge-integrity-integration-testing-strategy-for-eventbridge-based-serverless-architectures-b73529397251) and [here](https://serverlessfirst.com/eventbridge-testing-guide/)) and implemented in [sls-test-tools](https://github.com/aleios-cloud/sls-test-tools)
+This approach was proposed in several articles ([here](https://medium.com/serverless-transformation/bridge-integrity-integration-testing-strategy-for-eventbridge-based-serverless-architectures-b73529397251) and [here](https://serverlessfirst.com/eventbridge-testing-guide/)) and implemented in the [sls-test-tools](https://github.com/aleios-cloud/sls-test-tools) library
 - Using CloudWatch to dump and debug events, [introduced by David Boyne](https://www.boyney.io/blog/2021-04-15-debug-eventbridge-events-with-cloudwatch).
 Although it was not directly aimed at testing, maybe this solution could be used for integration tests

 I wanted to evaluate the perks and drawbacks of each solution, so I scored them against my constraints and put them in a comparative table: